 If we set all parameters but $C_{(1)}$ equal to zero, the perturbed orbit remains in the reference orbital plane and has still a circular shape.
 This perturbed orbit is given by

-The reference and the perturbed orbit are shown in Fig.\ \ref{fig_orbitShape} for one reference period and a chosen reference radius of $5000\,$km above the surface of the earth.
+The reference and the perturbed orbit are shown in Fig.\ \ref{fig_orbitShape} for one reference period and a chosen reference radius of $5000\,$km above the surface of the Earth.
 As one would expect, a positive radial perturbation $C_{(1)}$ yields a smaller azimuthal frequency, $ \dot{\varphi} = \Omega_\Phi + \delta \omega_{(1)} < \Omega_\Phi$, as compared to the reference motion.
 The frequency and radial perturbations are related via

-such that they are not independent and only one of them can be chosen.
+such that they are not independent.
 Since we work with the first order deviation equation, we have to ensure that the radial perturbation is indeed small, i.e.\ $C_{(1)}/R \ll 1$.
 This is related to upper bounds for $C_{(1)}$ that need to be chosen in a proper way.
-For a satellite orbit of about $10^4$ km above the surface of the earth, the normalized perturbation is $C_{(1)}/R \approx 10^{-7}\text{m}^{-1} \, C_{(1)}$.
-Hence, the allowed values for $C_{(1)}$ strongly depend on the chosen reference radius, or given upper bounds for the radial perturbation.
-For various values of the reference radius - ranging from Low Earth Orbits (LEO) to geostationary ones - and the parameter $C_{(1)}$, we show the magnitude of the normalized radial perturbation $C_{(1)} / R$ in Fig.\ \ref{fig_devMagnitude}.
-To decide whether the description of a satellite mission within the framework of the first order deviation equation is useful or not, one has to define the reference radius and the maximal radial perturbation for the desired mission scenario.
-The value $C_{(1)}/R$ can then be estimated from Fig.\ \ref{fig_devMagnitude} and if it fulfills the condition $C_{(1)}/R \ll 1$ the solution may give a simple and useful description of these orbits.
+For a satellite orbit of about $10^4$ km above the surface of the Earth, the normalized perturbation is $C_{(1)}/R \approx 10^{-7}\text{m}^{-1} \, C_{(1)}$.
+Hence, the allowed values for $C_{(1)}$ strongly depend on the chosen reference radius and given upper bounds for the radial perturbation.
+For various values of the reference radius - ranging from Low Earth Orbits (LEO) to geostationary ones - and the parameter $C_{(1)}$, we show the magnitude of the normalized radial perturbation $C_{(1)} / R$ in Fig.\ \ref{fig_devmagnitude}.
+To decide whether the description of a satellite configuration within the framework of the first order deviation equation is useful or not, one has to define the reference radius and the maximal radial perturbation for the desired scenario.
+The value $C_{(1)}/R$ can then be estimated from Fig.\ \ref{fig_devmagnitude} and if it fulfills the condition $C_{(1)}/R \ll 1$ the solution may give a simple and useful description.

-After a full azimuthal period on the reference orbit $s = 2\pi / \Omega_\Phi$, and the perturbed orbit is not yet closed since $\varphi(2\pi/\Omega_\Phi) \neq 2\pi$.
+After a full azimuthal period on the reference orbit, $s = 2\pi / \Omega_\Phi$, and the perturbed orbit is not yet closed since $\varphi(2\pi/\Omega_\Phi) \neq 2\pi$.
 The deficit angle $\Delta \alpha$ is given by